IndaPlus24/emriks-chess/README.md

 # emriks-chess

+<h2>Game</h2>
+Has board: Vec<Vec<Option<Piece>>>,
+promotion_type: PieceType,

+<h2>Enums and Structs</h2>
+Piece: color, piece_type
+PieceType: PAWN, ROOK, BISHOP...

+<h2>Vec<usize> instead of String</h2>
+To store positions I've used a Vec with one y value and one x value instead of a String like B4 for example.
+0,0 is in the top left corner of the board, 7,7 is in the bottom right corner.

 <h2>Make move function</h2>
 I changed so that it doesn't take Strings as parameters but rather Vec with the cordinates in it (x,y).